puppetlabs/puppet-docs/source/learning/modules1.markdown

     # Then, declare it:
     class {'ntp': }
-    # Note that this class has a title but no attributes.
-We'll go there later.
 {% endhighlight %}

 This time, all those resources will end up in the catalog: